-For more information on Federal Direct Loan eligibility, annual loan limits, and repayment terms please visit the Funding Sources page
+For more information on Federal Direct Loan eligibility, annual loan limits, and repayment terms please visit the Federal Loanspage.

-- Federal Direct Loan funds are credited directly to your student account.
-You, the student, will be notified via email within 3 days of the disbursement to your student account.
+Federal Direct Loan funds are credited directly to your student account.
+You, the student, will be notified via your student LOOP email within 3 days of the disbursement to your student account.
 In order to have your Direct Loan funds disbursed by the first day of classes, all requirements must be completed by:

-- The Federal Direct Subsidized Loan fixed interest rate is 3.86%.
+The Federal Direct Subsidized Loan fixed interest rate effective for 2015-16 is 4.29% with a 1.073% origination fee through September 30, 2015.
 Loan repayment begins once the student ceases to be enrolled at least half-time.
-Please note this is the current rate for 2013-14 and rate may change for 2014-15 on July 1, 2014.

-- The Federal Direct Unsubsidized Loan fixed interest rate is 3.86%.
+The Federal Direct Unsubsidized Loan fixed interest rate for undergraduate students effective for 2015-16 is 4.29% with a 1.073% origination fee through September 30, 2015.
 Loan repayment begins once the student ceases to be enrolled at least half-time.
-Please note this is the current rate for 2013-14 and rate may change for 2014-15 on July 1, 2014.

-- How Do I Cancel My Federal Stafford Loan(s)?
+How Do I Cancel My Federal Student Loan(s)?